Minakshi0/SCM-PROJECT/README.md

 Import the datetime module to work with dates and times.
 Use the strftime method of the datetime module to format the current date and time.

+Instructions

+To interact with the Library Management System implemented in the provided Python code, follow these instructions:

+Run the Program:

+Execute the Python script named library_management.py.
+Interact with the System:
+Upon running the program, you'll be presented with a menu.
+Options include displaying books, issuing a book, returning a book, or exiting.

+Perform Actions:

+To view available books, choose option 1.
+To borrow a book, select option 2 and provide the book ID and your name.
+To return a borrowed book, select option 3 and provide the book ID.

+Exit the Program:

+To exit, choose option 4.
+You'll receive a goodbye message.

+Notes:

+Enter valid inputs as prompted.
+Book IDs are automatically generated.
+Issued books record the borrowing date and time.